Mode of StudyPart-time

 Your employer will cover the cost of the End-Point Assessment (EPA), which is separate from your course fees.

-The application deadline is Monday 22 August 2023.
+Application deadline 28 July 2023.
 Applications received after this date may not be considered.

 I'm applying with my current employer